University of Michigan withholding of FBI-generated record referencing Dr. Myria Petrou and Dr. Bradley Foerster

-• internal University-created communications, summaries, or analyses.
+• internal University-created communications, summaries, analyses, or advisory materials

 Exhibit 1 — FOIA Response (April 21, 2026)